 Though the museum about the painter Vincent van Gogh is located in Amsterdam, Vincent was not born in Amsterdam.
 He was born in the South of The Netherlands, near the Belgian border.
+When he was 33, Vincent van Gogh moved to Antwerp and then to Paris.
 He lived in Amsterdam about one year, from 1877 till 1878.
 When he was 24 years old he wrote his brother about his stay here: “It’s a beautiful city here.
 I wish I could show you all kinds of things”.
+Later he moved to the South of France to the village of Arles.
+Here, he created many of his masterpieces.

 Though Van Gogh is now considered on of the most important painters of the 19th century, during his life, he was not very successful.
 Vincent van Gogh only ever sold one painting.